Residency

 ALL POSTER SIZE REQUIREMENTS

 All poster presenters (Case and Research) will be designated a 4' x 4' portion of a full 8' x 4' bulletin board to hang their poster.
 You will be provided with thumbtacks for hanging.
 Please make sure your poster fits within these confines so you don't encroach on the neighboring poster.
-Your poster must be slightly smaller than the 4' x 4' area you are assigned to prevent overlap.
-Also be aware there will be a metal border around the entire bulletin board.
+You have approximately 42" of usable width and about 46" of usable height once the panel’s borders are accounted for.
 See example below

 Bulletin Board